Learning Abroad Center

 Credits

 This course will examine normative physical, social, and cognitive development from the prenatal period through adolescence, bringing in the French context.
-The major goals include fostering an understanding of the usefulness of a developmental approach to psychological issues, familiarizing students with current research and methodology in child psychology, and engaging students in the experiences of developmental psychology through observation and analysis of child behavior.
+The major goals include fostering an understanding of the usefulness of a developmental approach to psychological issues, familiarizing you with current research and methodology in child psychology, and engaging you in the experiences of developmental psychology through observation and analysis of child behavior.

 Syllabus for Introduction to Child Psychology